 Long-awaited spring break is finally upon us – and that means that many people living with type 1 diabetes (T1D) will be getting out of their everyday routine by traveling away from home.

 Whether you’re taking a road trip or a cross-country red eye flight, traveling with your #T1DTech can certainly present some extra challenges but that shouldn’t stop you from enjoying the experience.
 Preparing ahead of time will allow you to relax a little more and enjoy your spring break trip to the fullest!
+JDRF and Beyond Type 1 are here to offer up some valuable resources that can help you prepare for fun in the sun!

 Before you travel